What Makes Fermented Foods So Good For You (Plus, 4 You Should Try)

 There are three basic types of fermentation:

-- Ethyl alcohol fermentation: This type of fermentation uses yeast to break down starches and sugars to make wine and beer.
+- Ethyl alcohol fermentation2: This type of fermentation uses yeast to break down starches and sugars to make wine and beer.
 It does not produce live microorganisms (probiotics).

-- Acetic acid fermentation: With this type of fermentation, vinegar, also known as acetic acid, is used to make fermented foods.
+- Acetic acid fermentation3: With this type of fermentation, vinegar, also known as acetic acid, is used to make fermented foods.

 Depending on the method used, the process of fermentation encourages the growth and proliferation of bacteria, called probiotics.
 Probiotics are the "good" bacteria that help your body digest food and promote a healthy gut microbiome.
 Many of the health benefits attributed to fermented foods are due in large part to their probiotic content.

 To be sure you are buying fermented foods that contain probiotics, look for the phrase "naturally fermented" on the package label.